How to Make CRUSHS

 First Spin

-Run one cycle on the Lite Ice Cream setting; the mix will look crumbly.
+Run one cycle on the Lite Ice Cream setting (the mix will be powdery - next step).

 💡 Tip: Before spinning, let the pint sit out ~15 min or run it under hot water ~15 seconds to loosen the bottom/edges.